ARY Film Award for Best Director: Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.
 The year shown is the one in which the film first released; normally this is also the year before the ceremony at which the award is given; for example, a film exhibited theatrically during 2005 was eligible for consideration for the 2005 Best Film ARY Awards, awarded in 2006.
 The number of the ceremony (1st, 2nd, etc.) appears in parentheses after the awards year, linked to the article on that ceremony/ Each individual entry shows the title followed by the production company, and the producer.
 Till from 2013, the Best Drama Serial award has given to producer rather than to Production company.

 As of the first ceremony, total of six films were nominated for seven directors.
 This category is among two Best Film Director Awards that is given to Best Film's.
 Best Film Director Jury winner is eligible to be nominated among Best Film Director and may won the Both awards.
-This category is among Viewers Section Awards in ARY Film Awards that are awarded on the basis of public voting's.
+This category is among Viewers Section Awards in ARY Film Awards that are awarded on the basis of public voting.

 For the first ceremony, the eligibility period spanned full calendar years.
-For example, the 1st ARY Film Awards presented on May 25, 2014, to recognized films that were released between January 2013 to December 2013, the period of eligibility is the full previous calendar year from January 1 to December 31.
+For example, the 1st ARY Film Awards presented on 25 May 2014, to recognized films that were released between January 2013 to December 2013, the period of eligibility is the full previous calendar year from 1 January to 31 December.

-Date and the award ceremony shows that the 2010 is the period from 2010-2020 (10 years-decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.
+Date and the award ceremony shows that the 2010 is the period from 2010 to 2020 (10 years-decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.